Physical Gold Investment and property are good places to start

-Whilst the property market is pushing new highs, gold is currently sitting at around a 6-year low, and although the price could fall further, the odds are convincingly in favour of now being a great opportunity for physical gold investment.
+Whilst the property market is pushing new highs, gold has currently climbed up from a 6-year low to around $1330.
+While the prices could rise or fall in the coming months, the odds are convincingly in favour of now being a great opportunity for physical gold investment.

 With buy-to-let investors to be hit hard with the fiscal stick, it could see many of them moving some money away from property and into physical gold investment – which has no such tax penalties.